Burn the Ships: Background

 In February 2017, the duo announced that they had begun work on their third studio album in Los Angeles.
-The album was a follow-up to For King & Country's commercially successful, critically acclaimed sophomore effort, Run Wild.
+The album was a follow-up to For King & Country's commercially successful, critically acclaimed second effort, Run Wild.
 Live Free.
 Love Strong. released in 2014.
 In the four years between the releases, the Smallbone brothers worked on and released the film Priceless and the film's soundtrack in 2016, which, according to Luke Smallbone in the pair's interview with Billboard, held them back from returning to the studio.
 The duo also headlined the 2016 Winter Jam Tour Spectacular and had their song, "Ceasefire" featured as a music video for the 2016 film, Ben-Hur and also featured on the soundtrack to the 2017 film, The Shack, with a cover of "Amazing Grace".
 Skillet and the duo joined forces for the joy.UNLEASHED | The Tour which ran from mid-April through early May.
-When the tour concluded, the duo announced that they will release "Joy." as the first single from the album on 18 May 2018.
+When the tour concluded, the duo announced that they will release "Joy" as the first single from the album on 18 May 2018.
 For King & Country then released "Joy.", that day.

 Joel Smallbone shared with his opinion with Billboard about the album: